Best Kitchen Layout Ideas, Including Pros and Cons

 Make your kitchen look like a commercial one | pics721/Shutterstock

-Add some rustic beams, wooden window frames and metal or wood light fixtures to create that farmhouse feel even if you don't live in the country.
-Go for light walls to add brightness and bring out the wooden elements.
+Add some rustic beams, wooden window frames and metal or wood light fixtures to create that farmhouse feel, even if you don't live in the country.
+Opt for light-colored walls to add brightness and accentuate the wooden elements.

 farmhouse inspired kitchen